corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

-Feel free to skip this section if you don't care about generics much. 😅 In hindsight, I don't think it's all too important for the working engineer, but it part of the story of what makes Go and Rust be different and the philosophical mindset behind both
+Feel free to skip this section if you don't care about generics much. 😅 In hindsight, I don't think it's all too important for the working engineer, but it's part of the story of what makes Go and Rust different, and of the philosophical mindset behind both.

 {% end %}

 Go got generics in 1.18 (March 2022), thirteen years after the language shipped.
 They are useful, but they feel tacked on, and in practice they have most of the *downsides* of a generic type system without delivering the *upsides* you'd expect coming from Rust, Haskell, or even modern C++.

-This is very a strong claim, so let me back it up.
+This is a very strong claim, so let me back it up.

 ### The Standard Library Barely Uses Them